ds5110/git-intro/colab.md

 http://colab.research.google.com

-Students should authenticate with their husky.neu.edu email -- northeastern.edu has been problematic.
+Students should authenticate with their husky.neu.edu email.

 https://colab.research.google.com/notebooks/ has some useful info.